 Bottas and Pérez are most likely out at this point.
 Cadillac will realise, after two years, how underwhelming that lineup is.

 Gasly might eventually want to move away from Alpine considering how badly managed that team is.
-A move to Cadillac could be a good option, considering that the American team at least has some level of ambition.
+A move to Cadillac could be a good option for the future, considering that the American team at least has some level of ambition.
 Gasly would also be a fairly attractive pilot for them.
+He’s an upgrade over both Bottas and Pérez, and at this point, he would be one of F1’s most experienced drivers.
+Feels crazy to realise that.

 It also seems like Cadillac are eager to bring in an American talent.
 Colton Herta doesn’t quite make it, but Ugo Ugochukwu might.
 He was once touted as the next Lewis Hamilton.
-After a disappointing F3 campaign, we know that Ugo is not at that level, but he is the best American talent around.
-So Cadillac might give him a shot, unless somebody else appears.
+After a disappointing first F3 campaign, we know that Ugo is not at that level, but he is the best American talent around, and he looks way better this year.
+So Cadillac might give him a shot, unless somebody better appears.

 Out of F1